hcs64/neon64v2/pkg/README.txt

   - Delay immediate NMI by one instruction (Bomberman II attract mode)
   - Overall improved timing by delaying interrupts one instruction, though this is still not quite correct.
+  - Remap PC when leaving a bank (Deadly Towers)

 2020-07-27 - beta 3
   - Add mappers 9, 10 (MMC2, MMC4)